|

 This

-doesn't mean you can't save your clever words for another use.
-As an
+mean you can't save your clever words for

-alternative to deleting your favorite groups of words, keep a file on
+alternative to deleting your favorite groups

 your hard drive titled "Babies."
-Whenever you write beautiful prose
+Whenever

-that just doesn't fit your story, cut it from your manuscript and move
+that just doesn't fit your story, cut it

 it to this file.